acidhelm/challonge_mgr/README.md

 If you use Xsplit for broadcasting, Challonge Mgr can automatically update the team names in your video.
-The `/view/<tournament_id>/gold` and `/view/<tournament_id>/blue` URLs return the name of the team that is currently on that cabinet, or an empty string if no match is in progress.
+The `/view/<tournament_id>/gold` and `/view/<tournament_id>/blue` URLs return the name of the team that is currently on that cabinet.
 You can make your text labels get their text from those URLs, and the names will be updated when you start each match.

 Similarly, each team's score can be retrieved from the `/view/<tournament_id>/gold_score` and `/view/<tournament_id>/blue_score` URLs.

-Those actions return 0 if no match is in progress.
+After a match finishes, those URLs return the team names and scores from the just-completed match, so your stream will continue to show those values until the next match begins.

 If your streaming software can't poll a URL, you can run a script on the streaming computer that downloads the team names to text files, then set your streaming